lllwvlvwlll/standards/Introduction.md

  5. CoZ council will vote on the week's contributions and distribute awards to the community as thanks.
 This may take 1-2 weeks from when your gist was posted.
 Awards are made in neo and are a fraction of a weekly allocation ranging from $10,000 - $30,000.

  # Roles
+ There are a number of roles withing the Foundation.
+They are defined below:

  ## Advisory Board
+ The advisory board is comprised of ex-council members who have beneficially left their position (due to max tenure for example).
+This position is responsible to moderating the foundation and guaranteeing that the foundation charter is upheld.

  ## Council
+ The Council represents the leadership team of City of Zion.
+It is comprised of a diverse team of individuals who are responsible for guiding the foundation and leading its projects.
+The council is also responsible for administrative tasks like awards voting and special events.

  ## Maintainer
+ Maintainers are comprised of the project leadership team.
+They are responsible for operations of individual domains within city of zion.

  ## Contributor
+ Contributors are the largest group within City of Zion.
+They are the individuals who contribute to project for weekly award allocations.

  ## Support
+ Various support roles are also present within City of Zion.
+These roles provide value through areas like platform security and public outreach.

+# Special Events!
+Periodically, the council will elect to run special events which distribute awards beyond the weekly allocation.
+These may take the form of spot bonuses to incentivize work on a specific project or community competitions covering a range of topics from dApps to tutorials.